REST-first design is Imperative, DDD is Declarative [Comparison] - DDD w/ TypeScript

 From our controller, we no longer have to worry about:

-• if the Customer has paid their bills
+has paid their bills - billing the

-• billing the Customer after they rent the movie.
+after they rent the movie.

 In following articles on Domain Entities and Aggregate Roots, we'll go into more depth on how this works.